 Owl feathers are a symbol of wisdom, which is why people often incorporate them into their rituals and ceremonies.
 Owl wings give the impression of protection.
 Owl feathers also serve as an emblem for night vision, since they can see clearly in the dark.
 The owl’s unique ability to turn its head 360 degrees combined with its sharp claws make it an excellent hunter.
 Owl feathers represent truth and knowledge because they have a reputation for being wise animals that can find all kinds of things!

 The Symbolism of Feathers

-Feathers have always been a symbol of peace and tranquility.
+The feather meaning has always been a symbol of peace and tranquility.
 They also symbolize the idea that someone is free, independent, and able to fly.
 In ancient Greek culture, feathers were used for decoration on clothing or as symbols of rank since they represented freedom from responsibility.
 The feather was one of the most common symbols for Native Americans because it represented their connection with the sky as well as spiritual journeys.

 Today people use feathers in jewelry or other decorative items like paintings because it helps them feel freer to be themselves.
 Feathers represent an inner sense of independence that everyone should strive for within themselves and their lives.